Best Dog Harnesses of 2026

 The Flagline harness has six points of adjustability, making it an ideal pick for dogs with non-standard measurements or unique body types.
 The high adjustability of this harness meant that it didn’t slide around or move back and forth during testing on various dogs, which helped to avoid chafing and unnecessary stress on the dog’s body.

-I especially love the rear attachment point for allowing my dog more freedom on the trail (and the leash doesn’t get tangled between dog’s legs when attached to this webbing loop).
+I especially love the rear attachment point, which allows my dog more freedom on the trail—it pairs especially well with a hands-free dog leash for hiking and running and doesn't get tangled between dogs' legs.

 I’ve owned this harness for my dog, Miso, for about three years.
 It’s a bit dirty and dusty from our time on the local Colorado trails, but the webbing, hardware, and all adjustment points have held up wonderfully to regular use.